jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 * Rename grammar, recognizer methods, classes.

 * Change lexeme priorities from per-location to absolute.

+* Investigate treatment of duplicate tokens -- make into soft error?
+What about other similar error codes?

 * Clean up DSL syntax.
 Eliminate, or reduce use of, or make more orthogonal use of,